TimothyElder/hugo.structure-sense/content/about/_index.md

 *Structure & Sense* encourages scholarship that is conceptually ambitious, methodologically transparent, and willing to cross disciplinary boundaries.
 Our goal is to provide a venue for work that addresses the existential and interpretive dimensions of modern life without abandoning empirical rigor or sociological depth.

-# How things are, is not how they have to be
+# How things are is not how they have to be

 We are a small team of scholars working to establish a new venue for scholarship.
 Your support and patience is greatly appreciated.